-The college's division of Administrative Services and the Department of Business Services provide financial oversight for college operations, including financial aid, grants, externally funded programs, contractual relationships, assets, and investments.
 The college's financial aid program is audited annually during the external audit (IIID10-01).
 The financial aid cluster is audited as a Type B major federal program in accordance with Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards.
 In the past five years, no material weaknesses or significant deficiencies have been identified in the financial aid cluster.
 The Business Services Department works with the Financial Aid Department to create and reconcile financial aid drawdowns weekly.
 The Business Services and Institutional Grants departments follow policies and procedures for contract and grant applications (IIID10-02).
 Grant accountants in Business Services and staff in Institutional Grants assist grant coordinators and project directors in developing and monitoring grant budgets.
 Grant accountants check to ensure expenditures comply with applicable grant or program regulations and within budgets prior to approving purchase requisitions in the Banner financial system.
 Financial reporting is provided to the appropriate state or federal agency as the grant guidelines require (IIID10-03)